|Internal USB stick in a modified WRT54GSv1 OpenWRT router|

 The USB stick's contents are redirected from the mount /mnt/sda1 into the /www/sda1 subdirectory.
 What this does is to allow someone accessing the router's web pages to access html files stored in the USB stick on the router, as this /mnt/sda1 directory is reflected to the sda1 directory in the /www directory of the router.
 Leave out the /www part when using your browser or creating an advertised service on your AREDN node.
 For example: http://10.0.50.9/sda1/3d/3d.html

-where "sda1" is this subdirectory (which is the root of the USB stick) in the /www directory of the OpenWRT router.
-The rest of the path is per usual, here this 3d.html file is in a subdirectory 3d on the USB stick.
+where "sda1" is this subdirectory (which is the root of the USB stick) in the /www directory of the OpenWRT router. (no, this link won't work unless you happen to be on my AREDN network) The rest of the path is per usual.